Green snake treats are fun and healthy snacks for kids and a great way to celebrate Saint Patrick's Day.

 But most Irish people know that snakes are closely associated with our beloved saint.

-If you’re searching for green food ideas that don’t involve lots of chocolate and food dyes, then this healthy treat may be exactly what you need.
+If you're searching for green food ideas that don't involve lots of chocolate and food dyes, then this healthy treat may be exactly what you need.
+Plus availability of green grapes is seldom a problem.

 Saint Patrick Banishes the Snakes from Ireland